Phêrlagne (Fr.), Faeland (Eng.)

 48,911.12 sq. mi.

-Faeland is a directorial federation comprised of nearly autonomous states, considered to be constitutionally sovereign and independent of each other.
+Fáel is a directorial confederation comprised of autonomous Member States, considered to be constitutionally sovereign and independent of one another.
 While the states do operate nearly independently, there is much cooperation between all polities, and citizens of any state are granted full rights to travel to any other Member State of the federation.

-While the constitution provides the only official name as "Fáel" (the ancient indigenous name for the island), a constitutional act provided an official description of the country as the Federated Republics of Faeland in 1935, amended in 1955 to the Federated States of Faeland, to account for the re-establishment of a monarchy in one of the member states (cf. Kingdom of Faeland).
+While the constitution provides the only official name as "Fáel" (the ancient indigenous name for the island), a constitutional act provided an official description of the country as the Federated Republics of Faeland in 1935, amended in 1955 to the Faelish Confederation (in legal texts: Foedus Valanensis), to account for the re-establishment of a monarchy in one of the member states (cf. Kingdom of Faeland).

-The Federated States have a long history of neutrality— they have never been in a state of war internationally since 1925.
+The Faelish Confederation have a long history of neutrality— they have not declared war since 1925.
 Faeland comprises several linguistic and cultural regions.
-Faels, Fallones, Irish, Spanish, English, Portuguese, Norwegians, and French are all present.
-The Federated States therefore do not form a nation in the sense of a common ethnic or linguistic identity.
-The strong sense of belonging to the country is founded on the common historical background, shared values (socialism, direct democracy, neutrality) and a proud sense of self-determination for their long-occupied island.
-The establishment of the Federated States then, was an act of anti-colonialism and sodality more so than nationalism.
+Faels, Vallones, etc are all represented.
+The Confederation therefore do not form a nation in the sense of a common ethnic or linguistic identity.
+The common bond of the country is founded on a shared historical background and values (cooperative living, direct democracy, neutrality) and a proud sense of self-determination for their long-occupied island.
+The establishment of the Faelish Confederation then, was an act of anti-colonialism and sodality more so than nationalism.

 The earliest recorded name for the island of Faeland (as a whole) was listed by the Greek geographer Hecataeus of Miletus in the 5th century BCE in his Περίοδος γῆς ("Travels round the Earth" or "World Survey') as "Bounessos," meaning "mountain-island."
 This name was given over by the Massaliotes —Greek colonists of southern Gaul— as a calque from the Gaulish name Đliapoelen.